On Nash images of Euclidean spaces: A main ingredient: The drilling blow-up

 \subsection{Alternative presentation of the drilling blow-up}

 Our purpose next is to extend the construction in diagram \eqref{diagpol} to an open semialgebraic neighborhood of the center $N$ of the drilling blow-up of $M$.
 Let $M\subset\R^m$ be a Nash manifold of dimension $d$ and let $N\subset M$ be a closed Nash submanifold of dimension $e$.
 Let $(\widehat{M},\widehat{\pi})$ be the twisted Nash double of the drilling blow-up $(\widetilde{M}_+,\pi_+)$ of $M$ with center $N$.
+In the next lemma we will use notations already introduced in \ref{nmtub}.
+We refer the reader to Figure \ref{fig4} to appreciate its importance.

 \begin{lem} Let $U_1\subset M$ and $U_2\subset\widehat{M}$ be respective open semialgebraic neighborhoods of $N$ and $R:=\widehat{\pi}^{-1}(N)$.
-Then there exist Nash tubular neighborhoods $(V_1,\varphi_1,\mathscr{E},\theta_1,N,\delta)$ of $N$ in $U_1$ and $(V_2,\varphi_2,\mathscr{F},\theta_2,R,\delta\circ\widehat{\pi}|_R)$ of $R$ in $U_2$ and a Nash embedding $\psi:=(\psi_1,\psi_2):R\to N\times\sph^{m-1},\ (x,v)\mapsto(x,\psi_2(x,v))$ such that
+Then there exist Nash tubular neighborhoods $(V_1,\varphi_1,\mathscr{E},\theta_1,N,\delta)$ of $N$ in $U_1$ and $(V_2,\varphi_2,\mathscr{F},\theta_2,R,\delta\circ\widehat{\pi}|_R)$ of $R$ in $U_2$ and a Nash embedding $\psi:=(\psi_1,\psi_2):R\to N\times\sph^{m-1},\ (x,v)\mapsto(x,\psi_2(x,v))$ such that $\widehat{\pi}(V_2)=V_1$,

 and $V_2$ is the Nash double of a collar of $R$ in $\widetilde{M}_+$. \end{lem} \begin{proof} By \ref{nmtub} there exists a Nash tubular neighborhood $(V,\varphi,\mathscr{E},\theta,N,\delta)$ of $N$ in $U_1$.
 Recall that $(\mathscr{E},\theta,N)$ is a Nash subbundle of the trivial bundle $(N\times\R^m,\theta',N)$.
 Write $\varphi:=(\phi_1,\phi_2):V\to N\times\R^m$ and observe that $\phi_1|_N=\id_N$ and $\phi_2|_N=0$.